The Best Exercises Targeting Each Muscle Group

 If you are planning any particularly strenuous exercises, make sure that you eat enough calories to give your body the energy it needs to build muscle.
 While those who are concerned with losing weight may search for more low calorie foods, it is expected that a person will gain weight in the process of building muscle.

 Whether you are hitting the bench presses and lifting weights to tone your upper body, or doing squats and lunges to tone your lower body, understanding how your muscles are targeted during a workout can maximize efficiency.
+Use the list of best exercises targeting each muscle group at the beginning of this post as a guide.

 How many reps you do between rest periods is a factor to consider when you are learning how to build muscle fast.
 When it comes to strength training, having rest periods in between reps are important so that you can ultimately continue your workout longer than if you did not have rest periods.
 Arguments have been made for how many reps are considered ideal for muscle gain, but it may come down to knowing yourself and what your body responds to.
 A lower number of reps, such as 5, would be ideal for someone just starting out with weightlifting.
 If you are new to weightlifting, you can work your way up to a higher number of reps (15) with time.
 If you are unsure where you fall, a moderate number of reps, such as 10, is always a safe bet.